oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ## When you first receive a review request

   1. When you get an email saying a pull request has been assigned to you for review, click on the link to open it in GitHub.
-  1. Do two pre-review checks:
-    * Ensure that the requester is in the "Committers" team (which means they've signed the CLA), otherwise direct them to the instructions in the README.
-    * Ensure that the correct target branch (usually "develop") has been selected to merge the branch into.
+  1. Ensure that the correct target branch (usually "develop") has been selected to merge the branch into.
   1. If you want to CC additional reviewers, you can do so using "/cc @username".
 Say why you're adding them.

 ## Doing the review